nakulbachani07/Ecell_Task1/model_report.md

 ## 15. Limitations

 The main limitation of this project is that the labels were created using a keyword-based scoring method.
 This means the model is learning from automatically generated labels, not expert-labelled financial risk data.

-Another limitation is that TF-IDF does not deeply understand context.
-For example, it may treat words based on frequency and importance, but it may not fully understand the meaning of long financial statements.

 Also, the model was trained on a sample of the dataset instead of the full dataset, mainly to keep training time and memory usage manageable.